KoushalRam-HM/React-from-Scratch/React.js/README.md

 Episode 3

-use script to run a program
+use scripts to run a program

 "scripts": {
   "dev": "parcel index.html",